eric-mahoney/Boardy/README.md

 # Boardy
 A message board application where users can login, create their own message boards, share them, and collaborate with their friends.

+## Technologies Being Used:

+- [Django](https://www.djangoproject.com), a Python framework used for backend development.

+- [MaterializeCSS](https://materializecss.com), a CSS framework developed by Google using material design.

 ## Project Status

 This project is currently in development.